Semyonov

 Immerse yourself in the real Russian way of life in the House of Semyon the Spoonsmith

 Built according to all the hallowed traditions of wooden architecture, the museum is located in a rough-hewn peasant hut, so this is a real journey through time!
-But just who is Semyon the Spoonsmith?
-According to legend, this master made birch spoons in the local forests for the troops of Ivan the Terrible, and equipped with them the Russian army never tasted defeat, because they could wolf down cabbage soup and porridge with their wooden spoons faster than their enemies could with with their heated tin ones.
-The museum is not only dedicated to spoons, despite the fact that there are more than 700 of them here, visitors can also see with their own eyes how our ancestors lived, as well as participate in various activities: watch a folk music concert, or take part in workshops on making lucky-charm dolls, woven belts, and painting spoons.
+But who was Semyon the Spoonsmith?
+According to legend, this master made birch spoons in the local forests for the troops of Ivan the Terrible.
+The Russian army equipped with those spoons has never been defeated, because they could wolf down cabbage soup and porridge with their wooden spoons faster than their enemies could do it with their heated tin ones.
+The museum is not only dedicated to spoons, even though there are more than 700 of them here.
+Visitors can also see with their own eyes how our ancestors lived, as well as participate in various activities: attend a folk music concert or take a master class on making lucky-charm dolls, woven belts, and painted spoons.

 05